 Connecticut woman started fatal apartment fire with flaming hand sanitizer, police say

-A Connecticut woman started a fatal apartment fire on Sunday that killed one person and injured another by lighting a bottle of hand sanitizer and throwing at her girlfriend, according to Hartford police.
+A Connecticut woman started a fatal apartment fire on Sunday that killed one person and injured several others by lighting a bottle of hand sanitizer and throwing at her girlfriend, according to Hartford police.

 Destiny Waite, 28 was arrested hours after the blaze and is facing a felony murder charge after police say her makeshift Molotov cocktail was thrown during an argument and resulted in the death of a 50-year-old tenant in the building.
 The Office of the Medical Examiner classified his death as a homicide due to smoke inhalation.